 Italy has abundant romantic, natural and historical allure that makes it a prime travel destination.
 The cuisine, the dramatic coastline, the beautiful landscapes, the elaborate Roman ruins… There are so many distinct and wonderful places to visit in Italy that it would take months or at least multiple Italy vacations to visit all of the top attractions.
 Whether you visit one or visit them all, you’ll be glad you did.

 The most popular time to visit Italy is during the summer months (July to August), but it can get downright steamy during the summer, from both the heat and the throngs of people.
-That makes the best time to visit the spring or fall, when crowds are smaller and you don’t need to drink your weight in water just to stay hydrated.
+We personally don’t recommend traveling in Italy during this high season.
+The best time to visit is the spring or fall, when crowds are lighter and you don’t need to drink your weight in water just to stay hydrated.
 Spring can also be one of the best times to find deals to Italy.
 Aim for March, April, September or October.

 Visiting Rome is like stepping back in time.
 The cobblestone streets, the crumbling Roman ruins, the Colosseum’s looming presence, the ornate architecture of St. Peter’s Basilica — so many amazing attractions to see throughout the city, and it’s easy to see everything without much fuss.
 With a good map and a little energy, you can easily walk the entire old town center of Rome and see all of these iconic landmarks.